Stability of analytical and numerical solutions of nonlinear stochastic delay differential equations: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we investigate stability of analytical and numerical solutions of nonlinear SDDEs.
-Sufficient conditions for stability in mean square, contractivity in mean square and asymptotic contractivity in mean square to the solutions of nonlinear SDDEs are given, which provide a unified theoretical treatment for stochastic differential equations, stochastic delay differential equations with constant and variable delays, bounded and unbounded delays .
-Furthermore, it is proved that the backward Euler method can preserve the properties of the underlying system.
-The main results of analytic solution in this paper can be regarded as generalization of those in \cite{Lishoufu2005} restricted in finite-dimensional Hilbert spaces and finitely many delays to the stochastic version.
-We have encountered problems when we tried to obtain a unified framework for general stochastic functional differential equations.
-It is worth noting that whether the results in \cite{Lishoufu2005} can be extended to general stochastic functional differential equations or not.
+In this paper, we investigate the stability of analytical and numerical solutions of nonlinear SDDEs.
+We derive sufficient conditions for the stability, contractivity and asymptotic contractivity in mean square of the solutions for nonlinear SDDEs.
+The results provide a unified theoretical treatment for SDEs, SDDEs with constant delay and variable delay (including bounded and unbounded variable delays).
+Then, it is proved that the backward Euler method can preserve the properties of the underlying system.
+The main results of analytic solution in this paper can be regarded as a generalization of those in \cite{Lishoufu2005} restricted in finite-dimensional Hilbert spaces and finitely many delays to the stochastic version.
+We have encountered problems when we tried to obtain a unified framework for general SFDEs.
+It is worth noting that whether the results in \cite{Lishoufu2005} can be extended to general SFDEs or not.
 One area for the future work is to give a positive or negative answer for the question.
 Neutral stochastic delay differential equation (NSDDE) is more general than stochastic delay differential equation.
 It is interesting to investigate whether the theory of this paper can be extended to NSDDEs and corresponding numerical methods.
 It will also be our future work.